 - Eurochild and the Learning for Well-being Foundation.
 2020.
 We are here.
 A child participation toolbox. - Save the Children.
 2003.
 So you want to consult with Children?
-A toolkit of good practice. - Child Fund International.
+A toolkit of good practice. - ChildFund International.
 2010.
-Child- and youth-friendly participatory action research toolkit. - Bernard van Leer Foundation.
+Child- and youth-friendly participatory action research toolkit. - Education Research Centre at the University of Brighton and Bernard van Leer Foundation.
 2014.
-Steps to engaging young children in research. () Vol. 1: The guide & () Vol. 2: The researcher toolkit. - WUNICEF and EU.
+Steps to engaging young children in research. () Vol. 1: The guide & () Vol. 2: The researcher toolkit. - WUNICEF and European Commission.
 2015.
 Child rights toolkit.
 Module 3: Child participation. - Child Workers in Asia Foundation (CWA).
 2006.
-Working together: a guidebook for training of trainers on mainstreaming children's participation. - ChildHope.
+Working together: a guidebook for training of trainers on mainstreaming children's participation. - ChildHope and Development Focus.
 2013.
-Children and young people's participation (CYPP) training workshop guide. - # TDH Germany. n.d.
+Children and young people's participation (CYPP) training workshop guide. - TDH Germany. n.d.
 Practical toolkit on children's participation. - Save The Children.
 2004.
 So you want to involve children in research?
-A toolkit supporting children's meaningful and ethical participation in research relating to violence against children. - # UNICEF Canada's One Youth. n.d.
+A toolkit supporting children's meaningful and ethical participation in research relating to violence against children. - DNICEF Canada's One Youth. n.d.
 Youth-centred design toolkit.